woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Johdatus vuorovaikutteiseen teknologiaan](course) starting date
 - [Rakennebiologia](course) begins
 - Tell me the start date of [Viestinnän ja median tutkimussuuntauksia](course)
-- What day will [Tietojärjestelmätieteen jatkokoulutusseminaari - Seminaari(course) start
+- What day will [Tietojärjestelmätieteen jatkokoulutusseminaari - Seminaari](course) start
 - When do I have [Työelämän tekstitaidot](course)
 - When do we have [Structure of English II - Phonology and Pronunciation II](course)
 - The start date of [Persoonallisuuspsykologia I](course)